Why predictable Ridge Preservation starts with biology

 Choosing Materials for Long-Term Stability

-For younger clinicians especially, this type of biological reasoning is critical.
-Regenerative materials should not simply be selected based on price or handling characteristics alone, but on how predictably they support tissue healing over time.
+In my experience, biological reasoning is essential for achieving predictable regenerative outcomes.
+Regenerative materials should not simply be selected based on price or handling characteristics alone, but on how predictably they support tissue healing and long-term tissue stability.

 Step 1: Atraumatic tooth extraction protects biology